wouterdebie/locast2tuner/README.md

 - `--syslog`: log through syslog
 - `--logfile <filename>`: log to a file separately

+# TODO
+This project isn't complete yet.
+It works, but there are a few things I'd like to get done.
+These can be found on the [Issues page](https://github.com/wouterdebie/locast2tuner/issues)

 # Submitting bugs or feature requests
 ## Bugs
 When you encounter a bug, please use [Github Issues](https://github.com/wouterdebie/locast2tuner/issues):
+- _**PLEASE USE THE ISSUE TEMPLATES!**_ Issues that are lacking log excerpts and other information might be closed.
+In other words don't file issues that are simple "It doesn't work" ones.
 - Add a detailed description of the issue you're experiencing.
 - Explain what steps can be taken to reproduce the issue.
 - If possible, add an excerpt of the log file that shows the error.